dart-archive/www.dartlang.org/src/site/codelabs/ng2/index.markdown

 # {{ page.title }}

-{% comment %}
-TODO:
-* change 6-* to use ngOnInit - it's a "lifecycle" method
-* remove step 7 from the repo -- for now
-* should I then work on a continuation that shows dependency injection and some of the testing concepts that Sanford talked about?
-* Or...
-What is the next doc I should work on?
-{% endcomment %}

 This code lab introduces you to the Dart language and libraries by walking you through the process of building a simple web app using Angular 2.